spearwolf/picimo/packages/picimo/src/utils/DisposableContext.md

 ctx.dispose('foo')
 ctx.dispose({ key: 'foo' })

-ctx.disposeAll()

-ctx.disposeAll(false)  // dispose all values but do not clear the registry
+ctx.disposeAll()  // dispose all values but do not remove the property definitions

+ctx.disposeUnref()  // dispose all values which have a reference count of 0

+ctx.clear()  // dispose all values and remove all property definitions
 ```